irrdnet/irrd/docs/admins/configuration.rst

 * ``notify_invalid_enabled``: whether to send notifications to contacts of route(6) objects newly marked RPKI invalid in authoritative sources.
   Set to ``true`` or ``false``.
 This setting is required if ``rpki.roa_source`` is set.
-Note that care is required with this setting in testing setups with live data, as it may send bulk emails to real resource contacts, unless ``email.recipient_override`` is also set.
+It is recommended to carefully read the :ref:`RPKI notification documentation <rpki-notifications>`, as this may sent out notifications to many users.
-  See the :ref:`RPKI notification documentation <rpki-notifications>` for further details.
+  **DANGER: care is required with this setting in testing setups** **with live data, as it may send bulk emails to real resource contacts, unless** **``email.recipient_override`` is also set.**
   |br| **Default**: undefined
   |br| **Change takes effect**: the next time an authoritative route(6)
   object is newly marked RPKI invalid.